-I increase the clarity, confidence and capacity of nonprofit professionals through social media training and coaching services.
+I increase the clarity, confidence, and capacity of nonprofits in the areas of social media marketing and online fundraising.

 1) I believe in what I do.
-I firmly believe in the power of technology and online tools to help nonprofits tell their stories, connect with stakeholders and advocate on behalf of clients.
+I firmly believe in the power of technology and online tools to help nonprofits tell their stories, to connect with stakeholders, and to advocate on behalf of clients.
 I’ve seen it work.

 2) I understand nonprofits and the unique challenges they confront.
 I’ve been a one person Development and Marketing Department, a volunteer and a Board Member.
 Having spent my career in the nonprofit and public sectors, I understand the specific obstacles that marketing and fundraising professionals face every day – isolation, wearing multiple hats, high expectations, and increasing responsibilities.

 6) I get it.
-The economy is in the tank, the government is practically shutdown and most nonprofits do not have the money to employ full or part time fundraising and marketing staff.
+It’s tough out there.
+Many nonprofits do not have the money to employ full or part-time fundraising and marketing staff people.
 That’s why I offer comprehensive training to get your social media efforts up and running and to fully prepare you to sustain these efforts after our engagement.

 North Shore Elder Services launched a new program for caregivers called The Longevity Connection.
 I worked with them to create the marketing message and plan, launch a brand new website and create and maintain several social media profiles.